ireymon/data-engineering/README.markdown

 Note: If you sign in with facebook, this app will not post anything to your facebook account.

 ## Application Goals
-[checkmark] Accepts a tab delimited file (from a form) with the following columns: purchaser name, item description, item price, purchase count, merchant address, and merchant name
+ * Accepts a tab delimited file (from a form) with the following columns: purchaser name, item description, item price, purchase count, merchant address, and merchant name
-[checkmark] Parses the uploaded file
+ * Parses the uploaded file

 ## Tests
 ```